SUSE/ha-sap-terraform-deployments/libvirt/terraform/doc/monitoring.md

 The terraform module follows the same conventions as other modules

+By default each hana host will be monitored.

+If you want to disable monitoring for hosts, use:
+`monitoring_enabled: false`

 # Enable the SAP HANA database exporters

 The SAP HANA database data is exported using the [hanadb_exporter](https://github.com/SUSE/hanadb_exporter) prometheus exporter.